-According to Broward DUI lawyer WR Moore Criminal Defense, technology, especially with regard to smartphone devices, is rapidly changing every part of our daily lives — including DUI enforcement.
+According to Broward DUI Lawyer William Moore, technology, especially with regard to smartphone devices, is rapidly changing every part of our daily lives -- including DUI enforcement.
 There are reportedly multiple applications available through the Apple store for download onto the iPhone that assist a user in avoiding police speed traps as well as DUI roadblocks (sobriety checkpoints).
-These applications generally involve data added by users, says Fort Lauderdale DUI attorney WR Moore Criminal Defense.
+These applications generally involve data added by users, says Fort Lauderdale DUI attorney William Moore.
 For instance, if a user is aware that the Broward Sheriff’s Office plans on erecting DUI roadblocks around the county this weekend, he can add the locations into the system, which show on a map.

 Because the locations of DUI checkpoints must be publicized in advance anyway in accordance with the law, this is public information that is accessible to private citizens.
 Similarly, a motorist who regularly drives through a small town and is aware that the local law enforcement agency issues frequent tickets for speeding violations might map the location as a “speed trap.”

 Today, several U.S. Senators sent a letter to Apple, Inc. to request that they remove Trapster and other iPhone apps from the Apple Store, as the applications allowed the users to identify the locations of DUI checkpoints.
 The Senators’ concern seems misplaced, however, as the roadblocks must be publicized well in advance.
 The publicity is required so as to minimize the inherently intrusive nature of the checkpoint and remain in compliance with the Fourth Amendment’s prohibition of unreasonable searches and seizures.